The increasing desire for fulfilling work

 As a career counsellor, I have witnessed the increasing desire for fulfilling work amongst my clients.

-Fulfillment is at the top of the “want” list for those experiencing career transitions, for those re-assessing their relationship with their current work roles, for those who are experiencing and navigating work-related stress and burnout, or for those in the beginning stages of career development.
+Fulfillment is at the top of the “want” list for those experiencing or wanting a career change, for those re-assessing their relationship with their current work roles, for those who are experiencing and navigating work-related stress and burnout, or for those in the beginning stages of career development.

 This prioritizing of fulfillment as a personal criterion for work and career has emerged in conjunction with the many changes that have taken place in the job market worldwide, the reality that we will likely have more than one career in a lifetime, the necessity for flexible, portable skill sets, and the shifts in how and where we work.